Leading Up To Surgery

 Once you arrive in our surgery suite, the clinical staff will discuss the details of your procedure and ask you to sign an informed consent.
-If applicable, you will take a pregnancy test prior to surgery.

 From there, your surgeon will come in, discuss the procedure, and create his markings before we get started.

 Once in the room, your surgical site will be numbed with local anesthetic, then we will start the procedure.